obbap1/one-click-hugo-cms/site/content/post/power-race-privilege-used-wrongly.md

 ---
-title: Power & Race; Privilege Used Wrongly.
+title: Power & Race (part 2); Privilege Used Wrongly.
 date: 2020-08-02T19:12:51.417Z
 description: >-
   I promised at the end of the last article to tell you about Milgram & O.J.
 I